androbi-com/MqttLogger/README.md

 You'll need a MQTT broker to publish your messages to, I use [https://mosquitto.org/] installed locally on my laptop.
-You can also use a free public service like [broker.hivemq.com], but this makes logging slower (the messages have to be sent to and then downloaded from the online service which can be slow).
+You can also use a free public service like [test.mosquitto.org] or [broker.hivemq.com], but this makes logging slower (the messages have to be sent to and then downloaded from the online service).
 Also, make sure no private information like passwords is logged!

 The broker url is defined by the constant `mqtt_server` in the example, use `localhost` if you have a local install as recommended.